-As of March 31, 2003, we had total consolidated indebtedness of approximately \$978 million, of which approximately \$415 million will mature before December 31, 2004.
+As of March 31, 2003, we had total consolidated indebtedness of approximately \$978 million, which included notes payable of \$337 million, current maturities of long-term debt of \$25 million, and long-term debt, net of current maturities, of \$617 million.
 Our substantial indebtedness may:

-- limit our ability to borrow funds or increase the cost to borrow additional funds; - hinder our ability to pay dividends at the current rate; - require us to dedicate a substantial portion of our cash flow from operations to pay our debt, which would reduce funds available for us to finance our current operations and for our future business opportunities; - · have a negative impact on our credit ratings; - increase our vulnerability to adverse economic and industry conditions; - · place us at a competitive disadvantage compared to competitors having less debt; or - require us to sell assets in order to repay debt.
+- limit our ability to borrow funds or increase the cost to borrow additional funds; - hinder our ability to pay dividends at the current rate; - require us to dedicate a substantial portion of our cash flow from operations to pay our debt, which would reduce funds available for us to finance our current operations and for our future business opportunities;

+- have a negative impact on our credit ratings; - increase our vulnerability to adverse economic and industry conditions; - · place us at a competitive disadvantage compared to competitors having less debt; or - require us to sell assets in order to repay debt.